-For use with our system, Essex recommends AP Racing R3 brake fluid or AP Racing R4 brake fluid.
-Both are always in stock and available through Essex and our distributors.
-We recommend purchasing three bottles (standard 500ml size) of your preferred fluid to complete the installation.
+For general use with our system, Essex recommends AP Racing R2 or higher racing fluild.
+All are always in stock and available through Essex and our distributors.
+We recommend purchasing two to three bottles (standard 500ml size) of your preferred fluid to complete the installation.

 The goal of bleeding the brakes is to remove all of the old fluid from the system, replacing it with your new fluid.
 With a single brake fluid reservoir (which your car has), fluid in the front and the rear of the car will mix.
 You therefore need to bleed all four corners of the car.
-The caliper bleeding sequence is to start with the corner of the car furthest from the master cylinder (mc), and work your way closer to the mc: Passenger rear, driver rear, passenger front, driver front.
-The proper bleeding sequence is the lower bleed screw, followed by the upper bleed screw.
+The caliper bleeding sequence is to start with the corner of the car furthest from the master cylinder (mc), and work your way closer to the mc: Typically passenger rear, driver rear, passenger front, driver front.
+For fixed calipers with two bleed screws, the proper bleeding sequence is the outer bleed screw, followed by the inboard bleed screw and then the outer bleed screw one more time.
 Use a 7/16"/11mm box end wrench on the caliper bleed screws, and an appropriate bleeder bottle (available through Essex).

-When loosening and tightening the bleed screws during this process, just snug them and do not over-tighten.
-The final torque value on your last tightening of the bleed screw should be 150 lb-in.
+When tightening the bleed screws during this process, just snug them and do not over-tighten.
+The final torque value on your last tightening of the bleed screw should be 150 lb-in (17Nm).
+An easy rule of thumb is that you should never apply more pressure than you could exert with one finger.